-Promoting social cohesion through education in a post-conflict society: A case study from Northern Ireland
+Promoting social cohesion through shared education in a post-conflict society: A case study from Northern Ireland

 Speaker: Professor Joanne Hughes